jj09/jj09.github.io/_posts/2023-07-06-simple-path-to-weight-loss.md

 I usually aim for 2 runs of 30 minutes or so and 1 long bike ride.
 During the summer I like to swim in the lake for 30-60 minutes.
 When I'm training for a triathlon, I exercise more.
 I like to sign up for a race as it motivates me to work out.
 I usually create an 8-12 weeks training plan before the race.
 Thanks to that I don't have to go through a mental exercise of what type of workout should I do every day.
 I just look at the schedule.

+I have observed that workouts are highly effective in curbing cravings.
+Whenever I find myself idle, my desire for chocolate tends to be stronger compared to after a run or a bike ride.
+This makes exercising doubly advantageous: not only does it increase my calorie budget, but it also helps reduce my cravings for junk food.

 <h3>Summary</h3>

 1. Count calories and macros.
 Don't eat more than you burn.
 500 kcal deficit per day results in losing 1 pound per week.